 Local Development Framework - Overview

-What is the Local Development Framework
+What is the Local Development Framework, an overview

 The South Cambridgeshire Local Development Framework (LDF) sets out the planning policies that provide a framework to guide new development in the district.
 It aims to deliver the required homes, jobs, community facilities and transport infrastructure for the district, while protecting and enhancing the environment and character of the area.